-- 228. Based on the provisions of the Ottawa Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction, the Parties have declared and reported the types and numbers of stockpiled anti-personnel (AP) mines in the Article 7 Transparency Report of the Convention of 30 April 2005, listing a total of 9,485 AP mines under the control of the SAF and 5,000 AP mines under the control of the SPLA.
+- 258. Based on the provisions of the Ottawa Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction, the Parties have declared and reported the types and numbers of stockpiled anti-personnel (AP) mines in the Article 7 Transparency Report of the Convention of 30 April 2005, listing a total of 9,485 AP mines under the control of the SAF and 5,000 AP mines under the control of the SPLA.
 Details of the technical characteristics and photos of the stockpiled AP mines were also provided.
-Of the 9,485 AP mines listed for the SAF, 4,488 were destroyed on 30 April 2007. - 229.
+Of the 9,485 AP mines listed for the SAF, 4,488 were destroyed on 30 April 2007. - 259.
 On 20 January 2008, the Council of Ministers of the GNU approved the first consolidated Mine Action Activities Report for Sudan for 2007.
-(01/08) - 230.
-On 31 March in Juba, the destruction of the second and final batch of 6078 stockpiled anti-personnel (AP) mines took place.
+(01/08) - 260.
+On 31 March 2008 in Juba, the destruction of the second and final batch of 6078 stockpiled antipersonnel (AP) mines took place.
 This event completes the destruction of the known and declared stockpiles of AP mines in Sudan, one day ahead of the deadline of 1 April 2008.
 The GOSS and SPLA have decided not to retain any AP mines for training purposes and accordingly destroyed all known stockpiles of mines.
 The UN Mine Action Office assigned the Bangladeshi Military Demining Company to assist the SPLA engineers in the stacking and preparing of the mines for demolition, to prepare the site and provide medical back up and communications.
-(03/08) - 231.
-At the request of UNMAO and with the support of UNMAS, the Swedish Rescue Services Agency (SRSA) sent a four-person Explosive Ordnance Disposal (EOD) team to conduct a series of ERW spot tasks in Abyei until the end of 2008.
-The team will start by clearing ERW that have been reported at the UNICEF and UNDP compounds.
-They will also work in various NGOs and government compounds, as well as Abyei's secondary schools and the Return, Rehabilitation, and Reintegration (RRR) centres for IDPs.
-The Mine Action Committee, coordinated through the UNMIS head of office in Abyei, will compile all requests for work and define the priorities.
-(10/08) - During December 2008, the Swedish Rescue Services Agency (SRSA) completed their Explosive Ordnance Disposal tasks in Abyei, disposing of 24 unexploded ordnances in the school and police compounds. - 233.
-Tension following a violent confrontation between the military JIU and the police JIPU in Abyei on 12 December caused the cancellation of DanChurch Aid's multi-task team's activities, while the Survey Action Centre was advised to withdraw the Landmine Impact Survey team already dispatched to Abyei until the situation normalizes.
+(03/08) - 261.
+In December 2008, the Swedish Rescue Services Agency (SRSA) completed their Explosive Ordnance Disposal tasks in Abyei, disposing of 24 unexploded ordnances in the school and police compounds.
 Meanwhile, the Cambodian Military De-mining Company has been disposing of a 50 tonne stockpile found in the Joint Integrated Units compound in Malakal.
-(12/08)
+(12/08) - 262.
+In Equatoria, the Juba-Lobanok road was opened and dangerous areas around Lobanok were cleared in support of returnees settling in the Lobanok area.
+In Southern Kordofan, the verification and clearance of the Kauda-Talodi road was completed.
+In Blue Nile States, the verification and clearance of the road from El Roseries-El Gery-Takamol-Mughla-Menze in Geissan locality was completed.
+These activities facilitate the safe movement of UN convoys and other humanitarian traffic, thus promoting socioeconomic development of villages attached to the routes.
+(02/09)